(Updated October 11, 2025)Frequently Asked Questions(and some not asked frequently enough)

 Can you post-edit a machine translation for us?

 No. We are a translation provider.
-And our clients know that we are a true translation company and realize why we don't engage in repair work on the output from a machine translation system, with or without the over-hyped buzzword AI.
+And our clients know that we are a true translation company, not a translation-brokering agency, and realize why we don't engage in repair work on the output from a machine translation system, with or without the over-hyped buzzword AI.

 Can you provide a translation from Japanese into French?